Show HN: Quadratic – native JavaScript support in a spreadsheet

 That's not what's happening.
 They're adding in piecemeal functionality that doesn't necessarily solve any problems or fit into the ecosystem.

-• Manchego79 9 months ago
+• Manchego79 a year ago

 We're focusing on performance (built on WASM and WebGL).
 Quadratic speaks multiple programming languages fluently and executes in the browser on your GPU.
 We connect natively to popular data sources, are source-available, and can be self-hosted.
 It's a modern reimagining of what a spreadsheet is and does.

-attilakun 10 months ago
+attilakun a year ago

 Do you evaluate JS using a web worker in the browser? https://github.com/quadratichq/quadratic/blob/qa/quadratic-c...